RoboticExplorationLab/TinyMPC-AL/README.md

 # TinyMPC-AL
 Under Development

-This is a previous attempt of TinyMPC that uses augmented Lagrange method and solve TVLQR online.
+This is a previous attempt of TinyMPC that uses augmented Lagrange method and solve TVLQR online (applicable to nonlinear dynamics).
 No tricks are played here so it is slow.

 New developments are at [https://tinympc.org/](https://tinympc.org/)